Frozen Shoulder: we can help!

 inflammation in the rotator interval, after this the emphasis is on

-had the problem and which phase you are in, results can be seen
+problem and which phase you are in, results can be seen in as few

 The results can be dramatic and fast and the method is 'totally natural'.
 We believe it should be the first line of treatment before injections and or surgery.